 * Recipe taken from the July 2010 issue of Better Homes and Gardens

-Wishing you the best of luck and incase things don’t turn out, let me know…I may have a couple of extra jars lying around.
+Wishing you the best of luck and in case things don’t turn out, let me know…I may have a couple of extra jars laying around.

 From the Farm